 Outsourcing customer service is not just recommended but it’s almost always the norm in startups, even in the Scaling stage.

-On the Scaling stage, most of your focus is now on growing your business.
-And it can be impeded if you take on a time and attention consuming task such as customer service.
+In the Scaling stage, most of your focus is now on growing your business.
+And it can be impeded if you take on a time and attention-consuming task such as customer service.

 What budget do you have?

-When we talk about budget, we talk about both 2 out of 3 of your most important resources in a business: time and money.
-The 3rd most important resource is what we’re trying to determine the source of: Talent/Manpower.
+When we talk about budget, we talk about 2 out of 3 of your most important resources in a business: time and money.
+The 3rd most important resource is what we’re trying to determine the source of Talent/Manpower.

 That’s the reason why most startups almost always have agency help during their early years.
-Because the time they invest goes to their own learning and development of their processes and identity of their business.
+Because the time they invest goes to the learning and development of their processes and the identity of their business.

 Then once a business has already got those covered, the ratio between time and money narrows until money becomes more abundant.
 And by that time, the processes and identity of the business has already been established and there is more cash flow making it more viable to hire and train in-house employees.